 Another consequence of Optimizely’s approach: large download sizes and potentially slow website load times

 Granted that the static file delivered through an external CDN is cached and will typically be only downloaded only once per session (when a visitor visits the website).
-However, first experiences matter and if the website is slow even once, conversions, sales and revenue take a hit.
+However, first experiences matter, and if the website is slow even once, conversions, sales and revenue take a hit.

 Like we said previously, VWO dynamically generates page-specific settings for running campaigns.
 This means that settings are not cached, but if you compare the response times of both approaches, you will see that they’re similar.
-(See a public comparison between response time of our approach v/s external static CDN approach.)

 As briefly mentioned above, we have an entirely different architecture.
-There are couple of major differences in how tests are delivered and executed with VWO.
+There are a couple of major differences in how tests are delivered and executed with VWO.

 1. We have our own Content Delivery Network to allow for dynamic delivery